flashwing-04/showtime-website/content/ws23/master/m1-SomethinAR/gameplay.md

 {{</section>}}

 {{<section title="Play together and compete with your friends" >}}
 Virtual Reality has been around for a while, but rarely in a multiplayer mode where everyone meets in the same place.
-Round up your friends for our mixed-reality game where you can **team up or go head-to-head**.
+Round up your friends for our mixed-reality game, where you can **team up or go head-to-head**.
 Whether you're collaborating to beat the highest score or competing against each other, it's all about having fun and sharing the moment.
 Whoever catches the most creatures wins!
 This is a great way to connect, challenge one another, and share a laugh or two, no matter where you are.

 <div class="mb-0">{{<image src="screenshot3.png" alt="Picture of Gameplay" >}}</div>
 {{</section>}}